SlimeCubed/SlugBaseRemix/Docs/articles/features.md

 }
 ```

 Edibility and nourishment of foods.
 Values are rounded to the nearest fourth.
-0 indicates inedibility and -1 indicates that eating stuns the player. `"corpses"` multiplies food from eating large, non-centipede bodies. `"meat"` multiplies food from eating small creatures and meat-like objects (i.e., eggbug eggs and jellyfish). `"plants"` multiplies food from eating non-meat objects. `"overrides"` sets multipliers for individual creatures and objects.
+0 indicates inedibility and -1 indicates that eating stuns the player. `"corpses"` multiplies food from eating large, non-centipede bodies. `"meat"` multiplies food from eating small creatures, centipedes, and meat-like objects (i.e., eggbug eggs and jellyfish). `"plants"` multiplies food from eating non-meat objects. `"overrides"` sets multipliers for individual creatures and objects.

 If `"base"` is specified, it must refer to a `SlugcatStats.Name` that is from the base game or More Slugcats.
 When present, other diet properties are optional and default to the values for this character.
 Otherwise, these properties are required.